India-China tensions drive Ladakh infrastructure overhaul | DW | 23.06.2021

 However, for Tenzin Dorjee of Man village, new roads and bridges are an indication of impending trouble.
 Since last year, the movement of Indian army vehicles in the area has increased.

 "It was peaceful here until last year.
-We were doing business as usual, but now everyone can feel the undercurrents of a crisis that could unfold anytime," 60-year-old Dorjee said.
+We were doing business as usual, but now everyone can feel the undercurrents of a crisis that could unfold anytime," said the 60-year-old Dorjee.

 Before last year's border crisis, nearly 500 vehicles carrying tourists would enter Pangong Tso lake area every day and many of them would opt for to stay in the nearby villages.
 Every tourist in the frontier village meant a contribution to the village's economy.